nirajandata/Django-Backend-mentorship/docs/installation.rst

    $ docker-compose -f local.yml build

-Generally, if you want to emulate production environment use *production.yml* instead.
+Generally, if you want to emulate the production environment use *production.yml* instead.
 And this is true for any other actions you might need to perform: whenever a switch is required, just do it!

 **Run the Stack**